ysufender/JASL/README.md

 // every file is a module and must start with a module directive module main

+include "string"
 include "math" // includes 'math.jasl' from the search path
-// Circular dependencies are allowed, the linker handles them.
+// Circular dependencies are allowed, the compiler handles them.

 // Wrapper layout means everything inside this layout is
 // hidden from outside.
 It is, in fact, a wrapper for what's inside.